NETWAYS/check_prometheus/README.md

   -H, --hostname string    Hostname of the Prometheus server (default "localhost") -p, --port int           Port of the Prometheus server (default 9090) -s, --secure             Use a HTTPS connection
-  -i, --insecure           Skip the verification of the server's TLS certificate -b, --bearer string      Specify the Bearer Token for server authentication -u, --user string        Specify the user name and password for server authentication <user:password>
+  -i, --insecure           Skip the verification of the server TLS certificate -b, --bearer string      Specify the Bearer Token for server authentication -u, --user string        Specify the user name and password for server authentication <user:password>
       --ca-file string     Specify the CA File for TLS authentication